bw

 Traces of war in Ho Chi Minh City

-The last part of the journey was traveled by plane.
-We were going down to South Vietnam and visit Vietnam's largest city, Ho Chi Minh City, formerly Saigon.
+The last part of the journey was covered by plane.
+We were going down to South Vietnam and visiting Vietnam's largest city, Ho Chi Minh City, which used to be called Saigon.
 It is not the capital, but it is the largest city.

 After exploring Ho Chi Minh City on our own for the first few days, we were going to go out and see the Cu Chi Tunnels and get a little idea of what was going on during the Vietnam War.
 None of us were born in 1975 when the war ended, and we generally had very little knowledge of what happened during the war.